 On October 9, 2019, Senior Warden Traci Precht sent a message out to the parish announcing that St. Margaret's received a grant to allow Father Tommy to participate in the National Clergy Renewal Program during the summer of 2020.
+It was postponed one year due to the COVID 19 pandemic.
 St. Margaret's is one of 150 congregations across the United States, and the only one congregation in Louisiana selected to participate in this competitive grant program, that has been fully funded by Lilly Endowment Inc.

 The Clergy Renewal Planning Team has put together some material that you might find helpful about the upcoming Sabbath time for Fr Tommy.

 A ministry sabbatical is a time, usually, three months, when ministry leaders and congregations set aside the leader's normal responsibilities for the purpose of rest and renewal toward sustained excellence in ministry.
 A ministry sabbatical is not an extended vacation, nor is it an academic sabbatical that usually involves extensive study.
 It is a release from the routine of the call for the physical, emotional, spiritual, and intellectual well-being of the ministry leader.